joachimverleysen/chess-engine/README.md

 Any form of plagiarism is not allowed.

 ## To be implemented:
-- Calling UNDO/REDO on a promotion or en passant move
+- Calling UNDO/REDO on a promotion or En Passant move
 - Loading and saving chess positions